Azure/c-pal/win32/devdoc/callonce_requirements.md

-# callonce requirements
+# call_once requirements
 ================

 ## Overview

-callonce is a module that provides a pair of functions callonce_begin/callonce_end to be used to have some code executed just once.
-This is useful for lazy init for example.
-It uses a int32_t variable to store the state of the called code (called/not called/calling).
-The state is opaque to the user, and only the return from `call_once_begin` should be examined.
-The user is responsible to either statically initialize state to `CALL_ONCE_NOT_CALLED` [compiler might end up setting it to zero anyway] or to initialize it at code execution time by `interlocked_exchange`.
-When the user is done executing the call once code, it needs to indicate that by a call to `call_once_end`.
+call_once is a module that provides a pair of functions callonce_begin/callonce_end to be used to have some code executed just once.

 Typical usage is: